maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <extracomment>Tooltip text for Options window setting that sets subtracting the fee from a sending amount as default.</extracomment>
         <translation>Mostra a quantia com a taxa já subtraída.</translation>

 YES
-The translation does not accurately convey the meaning of the source text.
-The source discusses whether to set "subtract fee from amount" as the default behavior (a Boolean choice), but the translation says "Shows the amount with the fee already subtracted," which is more of a description of a display behavior, not a setting toggle.
+The translation changes the original meaning.
+The original sentence is about whether to set "subtract fee from amount" as the default option, not merely displaying the amount with the fee subtracted.

 Correct translation:
-"Definir subtrair taxa do valor como padrão ou não."
+Definir ou não “subtrair a taxa do valor” como padrão.
 ```

 ```